 About the Author

-NEIL SISKIND, author of The Complete Guide To The Ways To Manufacture & Sell Your Products©, has 20 years of experience as an attorney, investor and advisor in the product manufacturing, trademark licensing and product distribution industries.
+NEIL SISKIND, author of The Complete Guide To The Ways To Manufacture & Sell Your Products©, has 20 years of experience as an attorney, investor and advisor in the product manufacturing, trademark licensing, and product distribution industries.
 Mr. Siskind has advised manufacturers, brand owners, personalities, licensees, and distributors, in all aspects of their respective product transactions, including the transaction-related IP, legal, manufacturing, sales and operations issues.
 Mr. Siskind has also acquired his own Intellectual Property, including trademarks and patents, and licensed such IP for development into consumer products in the United States and Asia in the urban streetwear, high-end fashion, children’s, bed and bath, celebrity, and sportswear markets.
 Neil Siskind is the President of The Siskind Law Firm, located in Manhattan, New York.
 Neil Siskind is also the Founder & Chairman of The Fatherhood Assignment, an organization that advocates for youths with absentee fathers, and is the Conservator of The Neil S. Siskind Nature Preserve, located in New York’s Hudson Valley.
-Neil Siskind’s complete professional curriculum vitae can be found at: Neil Siskind – Curriculum Vitae.

-The Complete Guide To The Ways To Manufacture & Sell Your Products© was written by Neil Siskind to offer active and aspiring product entrepreneurs- whether they be trademark owners, inventors, manufacturers, licensees or distributors- a fundamental understanding of the method(s) available to them to produce their products and put their products into the chain of commerce.
+The Complete Guide To The Ways To Manufacture & Sell Your Products© was written by Neil Siskind to offer active and aspiring product entrepreneurs- whether they be trademark owners, inventors, manufacturers, licensees or distributors- a fundamental understanding of the method(s) available to them to produce their products and put their products into the stream of commerce.
 Once an entrepreneur has his or her product developed and legally protected (where possible), the business model to be implemented for the manufacture and sale of the product is the next most important decision.
 This decision will help determine marketing strategies and the necessary business operations structure, as well as the proper price-point and profit margin in order to achieve market acceptance and ultimate success.

 The Complete Guide To The Ways To Manufacture & Sell Your Products©